ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 PowerHA is tightly integrated with IBM Cloud infrastructure, including networking, identity and access management, and monitoring services.
 This integration ensures a consistent operational experience across PowerVS environments.

 - **Support for enterprise workloads**
-PowerHA supports enterprise operating systems available on PowerVS, including IBM AIX®, IBM i, and Linux.
+PowerHA supports enterprise operating systems available on PowerVS, including IBM AIX®.
 This flexibility allows customers to protect a wide range of mission-critical workloads.

 - **Enhanced resiliency options**
 For environments that require additional resilience, PowerHA supports advanced configurations that can span multiple availability zones within a region, further improving application availability.